Kaiapoi Island

 Please check notices and events for the latest information or like our Facebook page to stay up to date.

 The entrance to Kaiapoi Island is next to the Challenge service station at the corner of Wrights Road and Main North Road.
-You can also access the park from Taylors Road in Clarkville.
+View the park location on Google Maps.

-Gates are open 4.30am to 7pm in winter and 4.30am to 10pm during daylight saving.
+- Gates are open 7am to 7pm in winter and 7am to 10pm during daylight saving.
 Pedestrian access is available 24 hours.

-Dogs must be kept under effective control at all times.
-No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.
+- No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.
 Light no fires.
 Dial 111 immediately if you see smoke or flames.

-Picnic tables - about 10 tables available.
+- Picnic tables about 10 tables available

-Car parking
+- Car parking

-Shared use tracks for mountain biking and walking - There are 18km of two-way, shared-use tracks.
-The Raven Quay Loop is 18.5km and the Wrights Road Loop is 8.5km
+Shared use tracks for mountain biking and walking - There are 18km of two-way, shared-use tracks:

 Kaiapoi Island Motocross Park - Motocross track, flat tracks, learners area and family area.

 Fishing – Anglers must have a current fishing license from Fish and Game New Zealand.
-In the river, you will find sea run salmon and trout.
+In the river, you will find sea-run salmon and trout.
 Monopoli’s Pond is good for coarse fishing.
 Whitebaiting can be done along Anglers Causeway and downstream to the confluence of the Kaiapoi River.
 Fishers wanting night access can contact us for a key.

 Swimming - There are swimming spots on the shingle fan opposite Reid’s Reserve.
 Swimming is prohibited at the jet boat ramp.
 See here for up-to-date swimming water quality reports.
 Please swim safely.